 The run itself features great advanced whitewater through a spectacular river canyon that passes through old-growth forest.
 Crystal clear water and beautiful pools between the drops round out what is one of the best boating adventures in the entire region.

-From the put-in the action starts right away with boulder gardens, ledge drops, and fun chutes interspaced with stunningly beautiful pools surrounded by overhanging moss-draped cliffs and an impressive canopy of old-growth forest.
+From the normal put in, there is a short section of bubbly warm up before the confluence with Gold Creek.
+If flows are up, adventurous boaters sometimes put in on Gold Creek for another handful of class IV ledges and chutes.
+Below Gold Creek the action starts quickly with boulder gardens, ledge drops, and fun chutes interspersed with stunningly beautiful pools surrounded by overhanging moss-draped cliffs and an impressive canopy of old-growth forest.
 Many of the rapids can be boat scouted but a few have lines that are not immediately obvious from above.
 Use caution at the S turn drop where the river slams into a couple of big boulders with a sieve in between them.

 Below Big Fluffy the action tapers off but there are a few more fun rapids.
 The run ends with a finale at Thor's Playroom.
 This is a three-part rapid.
 You have a couple options at the start through one of several different entrance doors, a bouncy flume of holes and waves in the middle section, and then a big ledge at the end that drops you into the pool at the take-out and the short hike up to the parking lot.